 A riverside park on Montreal's north shore, Nature Park of L'Île-de-la-Visitation offers one of the most extensive snowshoeing trail networks in Montreal.
 And it's also the only nature park in Montreal where you can unwind at the end of the day with cocktails and hors-d'oeuvres, courtesy of its on-site bistro.
 Eight kilometers of trails wind along the river's edge and it's easy to get to by taking public transportation.

-Ornithologists will love Pointe-Aux-Prairies Nature Park, with its magical landscape perfect for viewing all kinds of bird species.
+Ornithologists and bird enthusiasts will love Pointe-Aux-Prairies Nature Park, with its magical landscape perfect for viewing all kinds of bird species.
 This vast park connects the Rivière des Prairies to the St. Lawrence River and includes wooded areas, fields, and frozen swamps.
 Enjoy almost seven kilometers of snowshoeing trails which you'll share with cross country skiers and fat bikers.
-Rentals are available and facilities are on-site.
+Showshoe rentals are available from facilities on-site.

-Sharing space with Circus Arts City TOHU, the St. Michel Environmental Complex's complete transformation from a landfill to 192 acres of park is slated for 2020.
-But a large portion has already been turned into green space, which includes two kilometers of trails and open spaces that host a variety of family-friendly activities (including snowshoeing) and team sports events.
+Sharing space with Circus Arts City TOHU, the St. Michel Environmental Complex's complete transformation from a landfill to 192 acres of park is slated for completion in 2020.
+But a large portion has already been turned into green space, which includes two kilometers of trails and open spaces that host a variety of family-friendly activities, including snowshoeing and team sports.